-Our evaluation of the internal controls over financial reporting has identified control deficiencies that are considered a significant deficiency surrounding the preparation of financial statements and footnotes, adjusting journal entries identified by the auditors and an independent review of financial reports.
+Our evaluation of the internal controls over financial reporting has identified control deficiencies that are considered a significant deficiency surrounding the preparation of financial statements and footnotes, adjusting journal entries identified by the auditors, and an independent review of financial reports.

 Management has not prepared financial statements that are in conformity with generally accepted accounting principles.
+In addition, a material misstatement in the general ledger was identified during the financial audit.